ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The TLS scheme is used by peer gateways to establish the TLS session prior to the commencement of an asset transfer.
 Gateways must a minimal support the AES-128 in GCM mode with SHA-256 (TLS_AES_128_GCM_SHA256).

 If the client (sender gateway) transmits a list of supported credential schemes, the server (recipient gateway) selects one acceptable credential scheme from the offered schemes.

-If no acceptable credential scheme was offered, a "unsupported gatewayCredentialScheme" (err_1.1.34) reject message is returned by the server
+If no acceptable credential scheme was offered, a "unsupported gatewayTlsScheme" (err_1.1.34) reject message is returned by the server
 {{satp-stage1-init-reject}}.

 ### Client Offers Other Supported TLS Schemes